Special number 3 light tank Ku-Ro: Design

+Glider

+The glider developed for the Ku-Ro was the Maeda Ku-6 a 700 kg twin boom craft, which was specially designed to fit the tank.
+It was designed by The Aeronautical Institute of the Imperial University in Tokyo.
+It was designed with all the requirements that the Army's Troop Transport Command needed.

+When mounted in the Ku-6 glider, the Ku-Ro had a wingspan of 22 m, a length of 12.8 m and a total weight of 4.2 tons.
+The glider was designed to be towed behind a Mitsubishi Ki-21 medium bomber.
+The tracks of the tank were unable to match Ki-21's take-off and landing speeds and since taking-off and landing would cause a great amount of damage from friction to the tracks, a pair of detachable skis were made part of the glider.
+The glider, after being launched and landing could quickly be disassembled and removed from the Ku-Ro tank.

+Specifications

+Project fate

-By 1945 the project was cancelled.
-This was caused by a combination of technical problems, related to the poor manoeuvrability of the glider and stress on the tank, and the changing nature of the war for Japan.
+By 1945 the project was cancelled, even though Maeda had completed the prototype glider in January of that year.
+Only a mockup of the prototype tank had been completed by Mitsubishi.
+The cancellation was caused by a combination of technical problems, related to the poor maneuverability of the glider and stress on the tank, and the changing nature of the war for Japan.
 The Pacific War was going poorly for Japan by 1944.
 The Japanese had lost air supremacy to the United States Air Force and the chances of any large Japanese aircraft towing a glider being intercepted and shot down were very high and would mean not only the loss of the aircraft but the tank, as well.
 As with many innovative weapons projects launched by Japan in the final years of the war, production could not advance beyond the prototype stage due to material shortages, and the loss of Japan's industrial infrastructure to the Allied bombing of Japan.